 Kex translates to “biscuit” in Icelandic, which makes sense once you realize that the Kex Hostel in Reykjavik is actually inside an old biscuit factory.
 A self-proclaimed social hostel, Kex is located in the heart of Reykjavik.
 The interior design of the hostel showcases a modern and industrial feel yet doesn’t skimp out with elements of coziness as well.

-Kex Hostel offers a gastropub, Sæmundur, inside the hostel for all of your dining needs.
+Kex Hostel is also one of Reykjavik best hostels.
+It offers a gastropub, Sæmundur, inside the hostel for all of your dining needs.
 Other services include a barber, a gym, a kitchen, a heated outdoor patio and bike rental to name a few.
 Seriously, this hostel has it all!
 With a spectacular view of the sea and female only dorms, mixed dorms and private rooms to choose from, you’ll definitely find whatever you’re looking for.

 Staying inside a budget hostel doesn’t mean you have to miss out on comfort and amenities, which is exactly what the Reykjavik Hostel Village believes in.
-It’s a family run hostel in downtown Reykjavik with free WiFi, luggage storage and continental breakfast.
+It’s one of Iceland best hostels: a family-run hostel in downtown Reykjavik with free WiFi, luggage storage and continental breakfast.
 According to reviews, Hostel Village hosts clean rooms with plenty of natural light, friendly staff and a great location in Reykjavik.

 The name of this Reykjavik hostel is as eye-catching as the pods themselves!
 Taking a page out of the Japanese pod hostel’s book — Galaxy Pod hosts a luxurious accommodation option inclusive of a movie-room, self-serving kitchen, free WiFi and a Scandinavian styled bar.
 The pods come well-equipped with fans, outlets, a Smart TV, a mirror and fresh linens.
 If that’s still not enough for you, there are VR games you can rent for hours of entertainment.